Training video spurs concern for Colombia's Caicedo ahead of Women's World Cup match versus Germany

 Caicedo’s goal against South Korea made her the tournament’s youngest goal scorer so far.

-At the U-17 Women’s World Cup last year, Caicedo captained Colombia to a runners-up finish and finished in a three-way tie for most goals in the tournament.
+At the Under-17 Women’s World Cup last year, Caicedo led Colombia to the final and finished in a three-way tie for most goals in the tournament.

 When she was 15, Caicedo was diagnosed with ovarian cancer.
 By that time she had already debuted for the Colombian senior national team as well as for pro team América de Cali.